12 Best Yogyakarta Tours: Borobudur, Merapi, Jomblang & More

 While Mount Merapi is closer to Yogyakarta and very violent and unpredictable, right behind it is Mount Merbabu: a taller and more peaceful (its last eruption was in 1797) volcano that those in shape can conquer.

-Rising 3145 meters above sea level, the sunrise there is bound to be impressive!
+Rising 3145 meters above sea level, the sunrise there is always impressive!

 There, hikers rest for a few hours before waking up in the middle of the night to get to the peak.
 If you want the sunrise, you have to work for it!

 Oh my, you’d think hiking would be simple, but not Merbabu!
-You have to book a ticket, carefully pack the required materials and the necessary amount of water, and monitor your waste, and other minor things.
+You have to book a ticket, carefully pack the required materials and the necessary amount of water, monitor your waste, and other minor things.
+And you must have a local guide accompany you.

 If you want to visit some of these spectacular spots in Java, the area around Candi Selogriyo (a beautiful Hindu temple) is not so far from Yogyakarta – only around 2 hours by car or motorcycle.

-Alternatively, you can book a very affordable tour that will take you to the temples, the rice terraces, and also Borobudur (which is on the way).
+The tour I recommend will take you to the temples, the rice terraces, and also Borobudur, which is on the way there.

-Then pick a direction.
-Yogyakarta is quite small and once you leave the city bounds (no more than 5-6 km in any direction from Malioboro) it becomes very rural, very quickly.
+Yogyakarta is quite small, and once you leave the city bounds (no more than 5-6 km in any direction from Malioboro), it becomes very rural, very quickly.

 My favorite places to cycle through small villages are:

-If you can’t find a bicycle to rent or want someone knowledgeable to bring you to the cool spots, then book a cycling tour.
+If you want someone knowledgeable to bring you to the cool spots, then book this cycling tour.

 You may have noticed that Yogyakarta (the region) has a rather long coastline – a whole 113 km.